go-aah/docs/app-config.md

 ```

 ### delimiters
-To use custom Go template delimiters for view files.
+To use custom Go template delimiters on view files.

 Default value is `{{.}}`
 ```bash